DevStatesSmp/Meseclet/README.md

 # Meseclet
-this is meseclet browser, but cancelled
+this is meseclet browser, but cancelled, but you can download it on release.